At some point in your career, usually, sooner than later, you will need to write a grant proposal to ensure yourself a paid research position.

 European Research Council (ERC)

 The ERC offers different type of grants based on the researcher experience.
-ECSs with 2 to 7 years of experience after the PhD, ready to work independently and showing potential to be a research leaders, can apply for an ERC Starting Grant.
+ECSs with 2 to 7 years of experience after the PhD, ready to work independently and showing potential to be a research leader, can apply for an ERC Starting Grant.
 It consists of up to 1.5 million euro awarded for a period of 5 years.
-The information about next call should become available during this summer.
+New calls open every year.

 ESA – Living Planet Fellowship

-ESA opened the call for 10 Living Planet Fellowship this year, unfortunately, the deadline was last February.
-It is not clear if they are opening this program every year, however, if you want to pursue a scientific career in the context of Earth Observation and Earth system science, you may want to keep their webpage in mind.
+An ESA initiative to support young researchers who have a doctoral degree and would like to initiate a scientific career in the context of Earth Observation and Earth system science.
 Be aware that the fellowship can be granted to people working in institutions located in an eligible ESA Member State, see the website for further information.

 This association is Germany’s largest research organisation and produces cutting-edge research focussed on solving major societal challenges.
 Among the six-fields of interest, there is Earth and Environment.
 You can apply to: